 Each property has a history that may include liens and judgments.
 The real estate attorney performs a title search to ascertain the status of the property.
 If there are liens or judgments, they are responsible for paying the balances in full to ‘clean’ the title.
 Title searches are generally a quick process as the property information is listed with the county where it is located.
 In addition, sellers and lenders must review and sign-off on all debt before the sale can be completed.

 The closing is the final step in all real estate transactions.
 They are usually held at the real estate attorney’s office.
-During this meeting, real estate agents, buyers, and sellers will be present.
+During this meeting, real estate agents, home buyers, and home sellers will be present.
 However, this may not always be the case.
 The seller and buyer may sign the documents at separate times based on schedules.
-The closing is also when the property is relinquished by the seller to the buyer.
+The closing is also when the property is relinquished by the seller to the home buyer.
 Proceeds are disbursed with an option for a check or funds may be disbursed to an account of the receiving party’s choice.
 If both parties are present, copies of signed documents will be provided.

 Real estate attorneys have an important and intricate role in property transactions.
 Lenders have partnerships with these professionals throughout the country.
 Their fees are always clearly listed on the promissory note.
 With all the moving parts involved, they are the safety net to ensure the process is thorough and accurate.